jokelyo/librenms-devenv/README.md

 ## GCP Terraform Testing Environment

 This Terraform project sets up a Google Cloud environment within a **single project**.
-It creates a standard VPC network, a subnet, and deploys several Compute Engine instances.
+It creates a standard VPC network, a subnet, and deploys several Compute Engine instances with snmpd enabled for polling.
 Two of these instances are configured with **FRRouting (FRR)** via a startup script, allowing them to function as basic IP routers.
 This setup is intended for testing inter-VM communication, basic routing, and SNMP polling.